microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/onlinemeeting-get.md

 For example, you can:

-- Get details of an online meeting using [VideoTeleconferenceId](#example-1-retrieve-an-online-meeting-by-videoteleconferenceid), [meeting ID](#example-2-retrieve-an-online-meeting-by-meeting-id), or [JoinWebURL](#example-3-retrieve-an-online-meeting-by-joinweburl).
+- Get details of an online meeting using [videoTeleconferenceId](#example-1-retrieve-an-online-meeting-by-videoteleconferenceid), [meeting ID](#example-2-retrieve-an-online-meeting-by-meeting-id), or [joinWebURL](#example-3-retrieve-an-online-meeting-by-joinweburl).
 - Use the `/attendeeReport` path to get the attendee report of a [Microsoft Teams live event](/microsoftteams/teams-live-events/what-are-teams-live-events) in the form of a download link, as shown in [example 4](#example-4-fetch-attendee-report-of-a-teams-live-event).

-Teams Live Event attendee report is an online meeting artifact.
+Teams live event attendee report is an online meeting artifact.
 For details, see [Online meeting artifacts and permissions](/graph/cloud-communications-online-meeting-artifacts).

 ## Permissions